andrewjli/openricescraper/README.md

 The data that is returned by the server is in the form of an array of JSON objects, with each object containing 5 key-pair values:

-1. `name` -- The name of the restaurant
+1. `name` --- The name of the restaurant
-2. `link` -- The path of the restaurant's OpenRice page (mainly for internal use)
+2. `link` --- The path of the restaurant's OpenRice page (mainly for internal use)
-3. `img`  -- The restaurant's door image (if any)
+3. `img`  --- The path of the restaurant's OpenRice door image (if any)
-4. `x`    -- The x coordinate of the restaurant
+4. `x`    --- The x coordinate of the restaurant
-5. `y`    -- The y coordinate of the restaurant
+5. `y`    --- The y coordinate of the restaurant

 The data returned for the above query should look something like this:
 ```JSON